Smart: Stetson to start at QB; Daniels health still unclear

 - Oops!Something went wrong.Please try again later.

-FORT LAUDERDALE, Fla.
-(AP) If there was any doubt left about who will be starting at quarterback for No. 3 Georgia against No. 2 Michigan in the College Football Playoff, Bulldogs coach Kirby Smart tried to put an end to it Wednesday.
+FORT LAUDERDALE, Fla. — If there was any doubt left about who will be starting at quarterback for No. 3 Georgia against No. 2 Michigan in the College Football Playoff, Bulldogs coach Kirby Smart tried to put an end to it.

 Daniels began the season as the starter but an injury opened the door for Bennett, who never relinquished the job.